 Terefil can be designed to meet the project specific density and strength requirements.

-- Underground tanks and voids
+- Fill underground tanks and voids ( any shape or size)

 - Compensation rafts

 - Backfill behind retaining walls, and bridge-wing walls.

 Submit your enquiry using our online form.
 Include a brief message about the services required, and one of our technical engineers will be in contact with you.

 Helps to reduce pressure on soils, retaining walls, bridge approaches and slip planes.

 |Flowable and self-levelling||